 The world of mapping has changed dramatically over the past twenty years and we find ourselves living through a time where we can clearly see how these technical innovations laid the groundwork for future use cases and product development.
 Although the mapping space is often segmented into categories such as Enterprise Data Warehouse Software or Transportation Management Software, next-generation mapping will be part of the Media and Information Services industry with vertical ties to Augmented Reality, Mobility Tech, Mobile-First Technology, and SaaS.
-This is mostly due to map data collection evolving from intermittent updates to continuous updates (by way of distributed networks, otherwise known as, mobile phones and volunteers), which has enabled maps to power the next wave of social connection through location gaming and experiential advertising.
+This is mostly due to map data collection evolving from intermittent updates to continuous updates (by way of distributed networks, otherwise known as, mobile phones and volunteers), which has enabled maps to power the next wave of social connection through location-based gaming and experiential advertising.

 The rising demand for location-based services (LBS) and increasing penetration of mobile devices are expected to support the growth of the geofencing market over the forecasted timeline.
 Researchers also project that the increasing demand from the retail industry for proximity-based promotion and marketing will accelerate the market growth to $1.7 billion by 2024.

 When it comes to Augmented Reality and Location, there are currently two primary use cases: navigation and mobile gaming.
-As previously mentioned Snap and Facebook are investing heavily into this space because they believe that this technology will fuel the next wave of advertiser-spending (including additional budget for Virtual Reality & Simulation ad-placement) and represents the next transformational shift in personal computing.
+As previously mentioned Snap and Facebook are investing heavily into this space because they believe that this technology and other location-based entertainment will fuel the next wave of advertiser-spending (including additional budget for Virtual Reality & Simulation ad-placement) and represents the next transformational shift in personal computing.
 Now that we understand some of the drivers for AR-adoption, let’s turn to the technical underpinnings.

 From a technical perspective, VPS “determines the location of a device based on imagery rather than GPS signals” by using a technique known as feature extraction.
 More specifically, VPS compares features in the newly captured images with features in a VPS index and matches the two images upon meeting a specific feature-parity threshold.
 Investing into VPS offers Google two additional competitive edges: a passive source of data collection (mobilized through a network of unknowing consumers) and IP (from a data and algorithms perspective).